open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 5th level*

-You can cast *bestow curse* once using a warlock spell slot.
+You can cast :ref:`srd:bestow-curse` once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 Thief of Five Fates
 ^^^^^^^^^^^^^^^^^^^

-You can cast *bane* once using a warlock spell slot.
+You can cast :ref:`srd:bane` once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 Thirsting Blade